 What Is an Offer of Settlement and Settlement Negotiations During a Personal Injury Claim?

-For those who have not been through a personal injury claim before, you may not be aware of what an "Offer of Settlement" is or what settlement negotiations are and what they mean to a claim.
+Haven’t been through a personal injury compensation claim before?
+You may not be aware of what an "Offer of Settlement" is or what settlement negotiations are and what they mean to a claim.